AshutoshDas07/ABN_HackOffv3.0/Demand_Analysis/README.md

 The demands for the various clothing styles will then be directly transferred to the app where certain statistics will be shown to retailers.

 ## Preprocessing required for LSTM ##
+Certain preprocessing is required to be applied before we can train the LSTM network.
+Below is a snapshot of data after preprocessing (for shirt)

+['Selling Price(t-1)', 'Footfall(t-1)' , 'Manufactured pcs(t-1)', 'Pcs.Sold(t-1)', 'Demand(t-1)']